-Voter Registration Deadline/Book Closing: July 25 Vote-by-Mail Ballot Mailings: July 9 (UOCAVA)/July 14-August 15 Ballot Request Deadline: August 13 at 5 p.m.
-Early Voting: August 13-20 10 a.m.-6 p.m.
-Election Day: August 23 7 a.m.-7 p.m.
+Voter Registration Deadline/Book Closing: July 22 Vote-by-Mail Ballot Mailings: July 6 (UOCAVA)/July 11-August 10 Ballot Request Deadline: 5 p.m. on August 8 Early Voting: August 10-17, 10 a.m.-6 p.m.
+Election Day: August 20, 7 a.m.-7 p.m.

 GENERAL ELECTION...
-The General Election ballot will list the winning candidates of the Primary Election.
+The General Election ballot will list the winning candidates of both the Presidential Preference Primary and Primary Election.
 During this election, voters will have the opportunity to vote for a candidate regardless of their party affiliation.

-Voters may also see statewide and local referenda items on their ballot, as well as indepdent district contests.
+Voters may also see statewide and local referenda items on their ballot, as well as independent district contests.